 The Corporation also has statutory responsibility to serve as receiver or conservator for a System institution when appointed by the FCA.
 To fulfill this role and continue to operate with a small core staff, the Corporation uses outside contractors on a standby basis when necessary.
 This allows us to contain costs during periods of limited or no activity while providing access to the resources necessary should the need arise.
-At the present time, there are no receiverships or conservatorships.
+At the present time there are no receiverships or conservatorships.
+The Corporation conducts periodic training to help its personnel maintain proficiencies should they be called upon to perform receivership responsibilities.